Implement

 Global guidance on the integration of environmental, social and governance risks into insurance underwriting

-The first global guide to manage ESG risks in risk assessment and insurance underwriting.
-It has an initial focus on non-life insurance business—also known as property and casualty insurance business.
+This guide is the first of its kind globally for managing ESG risks in risk assessment and insurance underwriting.
+It has an initial focus on non-life insurance business, also known as property and casualty insurance business.

-• Identify: Understand the materiality of ESG risks to various lines of business and economic sectors, including characteristics which might affect the ability to assess and mitigate such risks.
+- Identify: Understand the materiality of ESG risks to various lines of business and economic sectors, including characteristics that might affect the ability to assess and mitigate such risks.

 Was this content useful?